 Lemon Shortbread Cookies: Literally the best cookies ever!
 These light, buttery cookies offer a subtle lemon flavor, and are topped with a bright and vibrant lemon glaze, giving you a mouthful of delicious goodness.
 These are special cookies.

-This is a Lemon Shortbread Cookie that embodies the taste of summer!
+These Lemon Shortbread Cookie embodies the taste of summer!
 It is lemony sweet and sour goodness with a light, refreshing, taste, and a melt away goodness.
 These are one of my favorite cookies, but warning, they are dangerously good, and come together start to finish in less than 15 minutes, so it is easy to succumb to their siren’s call.
 You may find yourself eating the whole batch, so bake with a friend, there is safety in numbers!

 The first time I madeLemon Shortbread Cookies I made them too sweet, so I played around and tweaked them until I reached utter perfection.
 But I wasn’t sure I could trust my own judgement because I was kind of in a sugar coma haze of deliciousness.
 So I took them to bowling league.